 - LOTS of data available to you RIGHT NOW. - Everything is web-based.
 Most are intuitive (I hope).
 Most have on-line help.
-They are getting more integrated all the time. - Many have some related material on the NITARP wiki. - All of these archives have (sub-)booths here at the AAS. - You will learn more about archives specific to you as you work on your project, but don't be afraid to branch out and go exploring!
+They are getting more integrated all the time. - Many have some related material on the NITARP wiki, and/or in NITARP Tutorials. - All of these archives have representation here at the AAS. - You will learn more about archives specific to you as you work on your project, but don't be afraid to branch out and go exploring!